-The "life of the usable tread" refers to the original tread worn down evenly across the face of the tread to the level of the treadwear indicators, which is 2/32nds of an inch (1.6 mm) of tread remaining.
-Uneven wear is defined as a tread groove difference of 2/32nds of an inch or more across the face of the tread on the same tire.
+The "life of the usable tread" refers to the original tread worn down evenly, shoulder to shoulder circumferentially, to the level of the treadwear indicators, which is 2/32nds of an inch (1.6 mm) of tread remaining.

+Uneven wear is defined as wear of one area, faster than the adjacent tread.